» Resources » Mold Cooling Thermal Analysis Using Basic Channels

 You will first categorize all the channels, and then identify the components, inlet, and outlet for each categorized channel.

-2. In the Channels panel, click to define the selected component as a channel.
+- In the Channels panel, click the + sign to define all the selected bodies as channels.

 SimForm allows using channels with one inlet and multiple outlets.